 You will only need to provide the missing information the first time you sign in to do your annual return, or update your charity details.
 When you need to update your charity details in future you can choose which sections or information to edit and update.

 Trustees of all charities have a legal obligation to keep the details on the charity register accurate and up to date.

-This helps maintain public trust and confidence in the charity sector, and enables the Commission, as the regulator, to contact you with important regulatory information.
+This helps maintain public trust and confidence in the charity sector and enables us to contact you with important regulatory information.

 Changes to public display names for trustees

 Trustees will not be able to add a public display name on the charity register.
 Their full legal name will show to the public.

 This is because charity trusteeship is a serious responsibility.
 Trustees have independent control over, and legal responsibility for, a charity’s management and administration.
 They need to be accountable to the public.

 If current trustees have used the display name feature, this will be removed on the 1 April 2019 and their legal name will show to the public.
 If this would cause personal danger to a person they can apply for a dispensation and we will assess their case.

 If trustees have been granted a dispensation for their legal name not to be displayed to the public on the register, this will be retained.
 There will be no need to apply for a dispensation again.

 You need to check that the details for your trustees remain up to date.
 This includes adding any new trustees and their contact details.